hknutzen/Netspoc-API/README.md

 - action: One of "permit" or "deny".
 - src: Object set with 'user' in Netspoc syntax.
 Multiple values allowed.
 - dst: Like 'src'.
 One of 'src' and 'dst' must reference 'user'.
-- prt: String with comma separated list list of protocols.
+- prt: String with comma separated list of protocols.

 #### delete_rule